Pkrysinski/portfolio-week2/README.md

 THEN I am taken to that deployed application
 - - - - -
 .DONE-5 {
+        >Made it so that the buttons are now clickable links to other websites for which the button is intended.
     }
 .TODO-5 {
-        >Make the imges buttons, link to the actual deployed website.

     }